Oppzippy/OpenSCQ30/README.md

 - mingw-w64-x86_64-rust
 - mingw-w64-x86_64-libadwaita (optional)
 3. Checkout the repository in msys2
-4. In the root project directory, run: `cargo build --release --package openscq30_gui`.
-To build without libadwaita, run `cargo build --release --package openscq30_gui --no-default-features` instead.
+5. In the root project directory, run: `cargo build --release --package openscq30_gui --features libadwaita`.
+To build without libadwaita, remove `--features libadwaita`.
 5. The compiled binary can be found at `target/release/openscq30_gui`
 6. For distribution, copy the necessary DLLs listed in `.github/workflows/build.yml`